l0dac/A3Wasteland_Framework/README.md

 ### This is just a unoffical rewrite of A3Wasteland....

+#### Can i put this on Server to Play
+No, mission is incomplete and is really unplayable in current state !!
+There is plenty to be done, if you can code and like to help out.
+Check out issues tickets....

 #### Planned Changes / Differences

 Server / Client BPO by default